1. What is the Baylor@MCC program?

 25. Will my health insurance cover me as a full-time student in this program?

 As long as you are a member of the Baylor@MCC Co-Enrollment Program enrolled in a minimum combined total of 12 credit hours, you will be verified as a full-time student.
+The financial aid office at MCC can provide a letter to verify your full-time enrollment for insurance purposes.

 26. Where is McLennan Community College located?

 McLennan Community College is a short drive from the Baylor campus.
 Visit the MCC contact page for driving directions or take a look at the virtual tour.
+You also attend a campus tour at MCC.

 27. How will financial aid be awarded?